Archetypum/theSuffocater/README.md

 ![Suffocater logo beta 2](https://github.com/user-attachments/assets/51422160-c33c-4515-b628-dbabb2c877ce)

-theSuffocater - free open-source extensible module management tool made by F.E.A.R that allows you to quickly harden your server and solve your problems in a few clicks. theSuffocater doesn't require any unix and programming skills to use it, making it friendly for new users. theSuffocater uses sysvinit and init as primary init systems,
+theSuffocater - free open-source extensible module management tool made by Archetypum that allows you to quickly harden your server and solve your problems in a few clicks. theSuffocater doesn't require any unix and programming skills to use it, making it friendly for new users. theSuffocater uses sysvinit and init as primary init systems,